GSA/CFO.gov/_resources/grants-training.md

 <div class="usa-alert usa-alert--info" xmlns="http://www.w3.org/1999/html">
     <div class="usa-alert__body">
         <p class="usa-alert__heading text-bold">PDF Version of the Grants Training Modules</p>
-        <p class="usa-alert__text">We recently upgraded the website platform for our website.
-As part of that transition, we identified technical issues with the original Grants Training Modules that have prevented us from restoring it in its interactive format.
-We're looking into mid-term solutions to redesign the modules and make them better.
-            In the short term, below you will find the PDF version of the Grants Training Modules.
+        <p class="usa-alert__text"> During a transition to a new web platform, we identified technical issues with the original Grants Training Modules that have prevented us from restoring them to their interactive format.
+Below you will find the PDF version of the Grants Training Modules, as well as a new introductory training module.
 Please note, there is no completion certificate with this PDF format. </p>
     </div>
 </div>